pandoc-jp/pandoc-doc-ja/src-md/filters.md

 # A simple example

-Suppose you wanted to replace all level 2+ headers in a markdown document with regular paragraphs, with text in italics.
+Suppose you wanted to replace all level 2+ headings in a markdown document with regular paragraphs, with text in italics.
 How would you go about doing this?